seyma-tas/seyma-tas.github.io/_posts/2020-04-20-making_jointplots_with_seaborn.markdown

 ![residuals](https://raw.githubusercontent.com/seyma-tas/seyma-tas.github.io/master/img/4residual.png)

-## It is time for hexagonals
+## It is time for hexagons

-Hexagonal binned scatter plot(hexbin) is fairly uncommon style of graph. a fairly uncommon style of graph called hexbins.
-Hexbin plots take in lists of X and Y values  and returns what looks somewhat similar to a scatter plot.
+Hexagonal binned scatter plot(hexbin) is a fairly uncommon style of graphing.
+Hexbin plots take in lists of X and Y values and return what looks somewhat similar to a scatter plot.
 In a hexbin the entire graphing space has been divided into hexagons and all points have been grouped into their respective hexagonal regions and color tones are added to indicate the density of each gradient indicating the density of each hexagonal area.
 White hexagons mean there is no data at that point while dark hexagons mean there is a high density at those points.
 Hexplots are not very common but they are easier to read than scatter plots.

 ```
 sns.jointplot(x='total_bill', y='tip', data=df, kind='hex')